Maxshrike/Coursera_Getting_and_Cleaning_Data/codebook.md

 * test/y_test.txt: Test activity Id Labels
 * test/subject_train.txt: Each row identifies the subject who performed the activity.
 The range is from 1 to 30.

-##Details about Files to be used in analysis from Source Data

-Shared files: features.txt: 561 rows of 2 variables (feature identity and feature Name)
-* activity_labels.txt: 6 rows of 2 variables (activity identity and activity name)

-Test Dataset: x_test.txt: data has 2947 rows of 561 measurement variables.
-The measurement variables are listed in features.txt
-* y_test.txt: 2947 rows of 1 variables.
-This is the activity identity - subject_test.txt: 2497 rows of 1 variable (subject identity)

-Training Dataset - x_train.txt: data has 7352 rows of 561 measurement variables.
-The measurement variables are listed in features.txt
-* y_train.txt: 7352 rows of 1 variables.
-This is the activity identity - subject_train.txt: 7352 rows of 1 variable (subject identity)

 ##Script Function Description
 The run_analysis.R script has the following requirements to perform transformation on UCI HAR Dataset.